2016 Green Bay Packers season

 The 2016 season was the Green Bay Packers' 96th in the National Football League (NFL), their 98th overall and their 11th under head coach Mike McCarthy.
 Despite a 4–6 start to the season, the Packers went undefeated in their remaining six games to finish the regular season with a 10–6 record.
 The team clinched the NFC North for the fifth time in six years with their week 17 win over the Detroit Lions.
-They routed the fifth-seeded New York Giants 38–13 in the wild card round of the playoffs and defeated the top-seeded and heavily favored Dallas Cowboys 34–31 in the divisional round of the playoffs, but their season came to an end when they lost to the second-seeded Atlanta Falcons in the NFC Championship Game 44–21.
+They routed the 5th seeded New York Giants 38–13 in the wild card round of the playoffs and defeated the heavily favored Dallas Cowboys 34–31 in the divisional round of the playoffs, but their season came to an end when they lost to the second-seeded Atlanta Falcons in the NFC Championship Game 44–21.